 Here’s an example.
 Let’s say my life isn’t going so well because my job sucks.
 It definitely has before, I’ve been there.
 For years.
 I worked in thankless retail jobs and grueling warehouse jobs.
 I worked labor jobs that broke my back and left me exhausted at the end of every day and restaurant jobs where I had to deal with stressful difficult customers constantly.
 Meanwhile, I didn’t even get paid enough at any of these jobs to support myself as an adult, with no hope of ever being able to comfortably support a family.
 It never felt like I was getting ahead because I wasn’t.
 I honestly felt like I was doomed to be poor and have very little for the rest of my life.
 Hopeless.

-(Please note, I’m not trying to attack or degrade anyone here that works a job like this, don’t take it personally – this is just an example to illustrate my point).
+(Please note, I’m not trying to attack or degrade anyone here that works a job like this, don’t take it personally – these are just examples to show that I get where you may be coming from).

 So how do I solve this problem?: My job sucks and it’s holding me back from the life I want.
 The first solution I might consider is just finding a better job and quitting.
 I mean, really pounding the pavement to look for a position with better pay, doing something I enjoy more.